Top 7 Mistakes to Avoid When Creating a Tech-Based CV

 Competition in the labor market these days is huge, especially for tech jobs.
 That’s why you should be very meticulous when you are trying to create your CV.

 There is no need to list the typical CV mistakes in general as there is plenty of information on this topic on the Internet.
 That’s why check the list of tech-based cv mistakes prepared by professional CV writers.

 Here you will find out about some of the most common crushing mistakes that can be made specifically by tech job applicants.
 So, if you belong to this group of job hunters and you would like to boost your chances to land a decent tech job, keep reading our summary of the most widespread CV errors to avoid.

 Too Long CV

 The first thing you need to keep in mind before sending your applications to various tech companies is that your CV will not be read.
 It will be scanned by special software.

 So, if you don’t want your application to end being thrown into the trash, make sure your document is no more than one or two pages long.
 In case you went a bit overboard and created a massive essay of your life on five pages, don’t forget to condense it and make it easy to read.

 Even if your CV is targeted, no need to make it too long.
 If you are trying to deal with physician CV writing, make sure to put all main achievements upfront!

 Accomplishments Focused on Your Team

 Recruiters and hiring managers aren’t interested in reading about your group or team achievements.
-They want to find your own accomplishments in your CV.
+They want to find their own accomplishments in their CV.

 It means that you should highlight and showcase your achievements and accomplishments on your document so that they will tell about your capability and will be easily noticed by recruiters.